Blaisedepauw/ada-website/datastory.md

 >This graph conveys two pieces of information.
 First, if we look at the original version, we can see that the overall number of actors has increased over time, which aligns with the increase observed in the number of movies.
 Second, when we look at the normalized version, we notice that some countries represent an increasingly important proportion of actors, such as India, China, and South Korea.
 Meanwhile, others have seen their proportion decrease, like the United States and Canada.

 **Ada:**
 >Excuse me, sir, but there’s something I don’t quite understand!
 It seems that this histogram, on its own, is more of an indicator of the development of countries than of their globalization.
-It shows that the main players in the movie industry have shifted—from Northern countries to Southern countries—but it doesn’t provide direct information about globalization.
+It shows that the main players in the movie industry have shifted, from Northern countries to Southern countries, but it doesn’t provide direct information about globalization.

 **Professor:**
 >You are absolutely correct!
 To visualize globalization, we must show that these increasing numbers of ethnicities do not exist in isolation but rather participate together in common movies.
 To demonstrate this, let’s examine the evolution of diversity in films.
 Jason, can you describe the following graph?